Covid-19 Business Support Hub

 Unfortunately for those of our clients who have Limited Companies, the SEISS DOES NOT apply to Limited Company Directors.

-However, ‘those who pay themselves a salary and/or dividends through their own Limited Company WILL be covered for their salary by the Coronavirus Job Retention Scheme, IF they’re operating a PAYE scheme’.
+However, ‘those who pay themselves a salary through their own Limited Company WILL be covered for their salary by the Coronavirus Job Retention Scheme, IF they’re operating a PAYE scheme’.

 This, though, does not include any dividends you draw.
 Nor does it account for any bonuses or commissions.